 (Chinatown) Tiki themed bar.
 The drinks are strong and didn’t taste the best, but our friends love this spot.

 (Area 15) Think of a magical Willy Wonka experience for adults.
 It’s part show and part whiskey tasting which makes for a fun night.
 For an extra special evening, make a reservation at their restaurant, 20,000 Leagues Under the Sea.

 (Delano, The Strip) Drinks with nice views.

-We’ve only been to Hakkasan and Marquee but people also love XS.
+We’ve only been to Hakkasan, Marquee, and Zouk, but people also love XS.
 Day Clubbing is good at Marquee, Encore, Wet Republic.

 They have the largest selection of whisky in the US.

 Where the locals go when it’s too hot in the summer.
-You can also ski here in the winter.
+You can climb or hike here almost all summer and ski in the winter.

 (Amargosa Valley, NV) 1 hr 4 mins NE of the Strip.

-- Jersey Boys – so sad to hear that this show came to an end.
+- Jersey Boys – so sad to hear that this show ended.
 It was one of our favorites.

 - Polaroid Museum and Polaroid Fotobar at the LINQ closed down.

-Anything I’m missing that you feel belongs here?
+Anything we’re missing that you feel belongs on the list?
 What would be at the top of your Ultimate Las Vegas Bucket List?